Tinnsjå

+At the north end of the lake lie the villages of Atrå and Austbygdi.
+The village of Miland lies on the western shore of the lake.
+The village of Hovin lies up on a hill overlooking the eastern shore of the lake and the village of Rudsgrendi lies on the western shore.
+There is a small dam at the south end of the lake which regulates the surface elevation of the lake and the village of Tinnoset is located at this end of the lake.
+The village of Gransherad lies about 4 km south of this dam.

+History

 In 1944, during the German occupation of Norway, the ferry SF Hydro was sunk in Tinnsjå by the Norwegian resistance.
-The Germans were using the ferry to transport a large quantity of heavy water to Germany, where it was to be used for nuclear weapon research.
+The Germans were using the ferry to transport a large quantity of heavy water to Germany, where it was to be used for nuclear weapons research.
 The heavy water had been produced at Vemork, a factory located in Rjukan.

 The wreck of the ferry was discovered in 1993.
 In 2004, it was investigated and filmed for an episode of NOVA; heavy water samples were recovered and deuterium isotopic enrichment was confirmed.